DavidVujic/python-polylith-docs/docs/projects.md

 "../../components/my_namespace/my_other_component" = "my_namespace/my_other_component"
 ```

-The `bases` and `components` folders are located at the workspace root.
+The `bases` and `components` directories are located at the workspace root.
-The project-specific `pyproject.toml` file is located in a subfolder of the `projects` folder.
+The project-specific `pyproject.toml` file is located in a subdirectory `projects`.